ParimalaRanganathV/codingTask/README.md

  * internet access should be provided

 ### * during Execution,
-- if asked for location permission please do 'grant permission i.e. Allow Location'
+- if asked for location permission please do `grant permission i.e. Allow Location`